LibrariesHacked/librarieshacked.github.io/_posts/2019-04-01-mobile-library-data-routes.md

 Having got to this point, we now have a data schema for mobile libraries, and some example datasets, one of which is [Aberdeenshire mobile libraries](https://github.com/LibrariesHacked/mobiles-librarydata/blob/master/data/aberdeenshire.csv) (who have 3 mobiles).

 So far, so unexciting.
 For some, there is nothing better than delving into data schemas, but for others it's more likely the practical outcomes of having a schema are more appealing.
+The next few posts will outline some of the features that can be developed from this data.

 ## Mapping